 Morguard GP, as the sole holder of the Class B GP Units, receives distributions from the Partnership as set out under "Arrangements with Morguard - Morguard GP - Partnership Distributions to Morguard GP".
-Distributions to Morguard GP are made in priority to distributions to holders of the Class A GP Units, the Class A LP Units and the Class B LP Units, but after the holders of the Class C LP Units have been paid their distributions.
+Distributions to Morguard GP are made in priority to distributions to holders of the Class A GP Units, the Class A LP Units and the Class B LP Units.